OpeyemiOla/LITA_CAPSTONE_PROJECT-2/README.md

 # LITA_CAPSTONE_PROJECT-2
 Lita class project on customerdata subscription

-PROJECT OVERVIEW:
+### PROJECT OVERVIEW:
 This report presents an analysis of total revenue across different subscription types and differnt regions, summarizing performance, identifying the highest-earning subscription type and regions, and providing insights and recommendations.

-Top Selling Products
+### Top Selling Products
+Regional Performances
-Regional Performances Monthly Sales Trend PowerBI for visualization and storytelling
+Monthly Sales Trend
+PowerBI for visualization and storytelling

 DATA DESCRIPTION
 This dataset includes the following Columns:

-Order Number

-Customer Id

-products

-region

-Order Date

-Quantity

-Unit Price
+CustomerId

+CustomerName

+Region

+SubscrptionType

+SubscrptionStart

+SubscrptionEnd

+Canceled

+Revenue

 DASHBOARD REVIEW
 Customer Id products: Items sold in the store region: The other regional branches of the store ( North, South, East West) Order Date: Date order was placed Quantity: The number of units of the product ordered in each transaction Unit Price: The cost per unit of the product acquired